TheJostler/CheekyKitten/README.md

 |16 | 1  | 16 | 1  | 16 | 1  | 16 | 1 | <-- places
 |group 1 | group 2 | group 3 | group 4|

-I haven't written any computer code but this is how it should work:

-(For every group or every two bytes of input: x,y) *All mathmatical operations are performed in base 16... so mod 10 would be mod 16 in regular decimal X | Y --> Input Bytes ab | cd --> To help you visualise what the variables represent
+(For every group or every two bytes of input: x,y) *All mathmatical operations are performed in base 16... so mod 0x10 would be mod 16 in regular decimal X | Y --> Input Bytes ab | cd --> To help you visualise what the variables represent

-b = x mod 10
+b = x mod 0x10
-d = y mod 10
+d = y mod 0x10
-c = y / 10
-  if ( b = c ) --> Skip to next byte, both x and y will be the same anyway... a = x - b b = b * 10 //
-and finally define the new encoded bytes: x = a + c y = b + d
+x = y -d + x / 0x10;
+y = d * 0x10 + b;

 Move onto next group...